YOUinjapan.net

 Beppu Rakutenchi

-An old amusement park inaugurated in 1929, with an old-fashioned atmosphere.
-The location is very particular, the park is in fact surrounded by mountains and woods, and from several points you can enjoy a beautiful panorama.
+An old amusement park opened in 1929, with a very vintage atmosphere.
+The location is quite unique, as the park is situated among the mountains, surrounded by forest, and offers beautiful panoramic views from several points.

-To reach it you have to take curious little trains (included in admission ticket) that will take you up the hill where the park itself is located.
-The departure station of these trains is situated about 1.5 km west of Beppu station.
+To reach it, you need to take some curious little trains (included in the price) that will take you up the hill where the park is located.
+The departure station of these trains is about 1.5 km west of Beppu Station.

-beppu rakutenchi station beppu rakutenchi duck race the departure point of the train to the park, the duck races
+beppu rakutenchi station beppu rakutenchi duck race The departure station for the train to the park, and the duck races

-beppu rakutenchi panorama the wonderful location of Rakutenchi, the "two-story" ferris wheel of the park in the background
+beppu rakutenchi The beautiful location of Rakutenchi Park, with the two-story Ferris wheel in the background

 Oita Prefectural Art Museum